Let's Eat Out: Tips for Safe

 The key to safety is to be vigilant and to ask questions.
 What procedures are in place at the restaurant to ensure a safe meal?
 How does the kitchen become aware of your dietary needs?
 Does the chef know all the ingredients in your dish?
 Does the restaurant offer a gluten-free or allergen-friendly menu that makes sense?
 (If soy sauce is served with the “gluten-free sashimi,” this might not be the place you want to eat.)

-I recommend that people with food allergies seek out restaurants that have gluten-free menus.
+People with food allergies are wise to seek out restaurants that have gluten-free menus.
 An establishment that is knowledgeable about one type of special diet is better able to accommodate another.

 Chef Ming Tsai, owner of Blue Ginger, an allergy-friendly restaurant in Wellesley, Massachusetts, and father of a little boy who has multiple food allergies, offers these suggestions: